 About The Cultural Landscape Foundation

-The Cultural Landscape Foundation (TCLF), founded in 1998, is a 501(c)(3) non-profit founded in 1998 to connect people to places.
+The Cultural Landscape Foundation (TCLF) is a 501(c)(3) non-profit founded in 1998 to connect people to places.
 TCLF educates and engages the public to make our shared landscape heritage more visible, identify its value, and empower its stewards.
 Through its website, publishing, lectures, and other events, TCLF broadens support and understanding for cultural landscapes.
 TCLF is also home to the Cornelia Hahn Oberlander International Landscape Architecture Prize.